You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Our archived traditional school at home courses are courses we have offered in years past at Kolbe Academy but are not currently listed in our Course Catalog.
 We grant credit for the courses and can offer you the digital course plans as a courtesy, however, they are no longer our main offerings.
 We are not able to update these course plans, provide advisor support, or provide paper plans for these courses.

 If you would like to use one of Kolbe’s archived courses, please make a note for your advisor on your student’s course registration form.
-If you’re adding the course after you registered for classes, you may submit a Course Change Request Form and make a note there.
-Your advisor will send the course plans to you via email, unless noted below that they will appear in your Parent Portal.
+If you’re adding the course after you registered for classes, submit the Course Change Request Form located in your Kolbe Portal account under the "Registration" tab.
+Not all archived courses are listed in this form, so please make a note in the form as to which archived course you would like to add.
+Your advisor will send the course plans to you via email, unless noted below that they will appear in your Kolbe Portal.

 High School Archived Courses